NichlasB/wp-custom-login-manager/README.txt

 * Enhanced security features

 == Upgrade Notice ==

+= 1.1.0 =
+Security enhancement: This version adds rate limiting, Cloudflare Turnstile integration, and email verification.
+Please configure your API keys in the settings after updating.

 = 1.0.2 =
 This update fixes a compatibility issue where the plugin could conflict with other plugins using the same update checker system.
 Update recommended if you use multiple plugins with GitHub-based updates.